bnymn/infra-setup/README.md

 ansible-playbook install.yml -i inventory.yml
 ```

-How to generate personal access token for GitHub?
+# How to generate personal access token for GitHub?
-Please visit this page, https://github.com/settings/tokens
+Please visit the following page to generate an access token: https://github.com/settings/tokens.
+After generating the token, please put it into `projects/web-ansible/playbook/05_create_applications.yml`
+file.

 # How to deploy a new version of an existing application?